 Figure 2-57 shows the Refined CCNM Design Option within the vicinity of La Paz.
 As shown on Figure 2-57, the Refined CCNM Design Option would begin 180 feet east of Bealville Road in Keene and would begin at-grade for 1.15 miles and then continue underground for about 1.04 miles.
 The Refined Design Option would transition to at-grade for 0.81 mile and cross an access road and the UPRR on a 0.17-mile-long viaduct.
-The Refined CCNM Design Option would then continue east at grade for 0.30 mile, cross over an existing access road on a 0.06-mile-long viaduct, then transition back to at grade for 0.59 mile where the Refined CCNM Design Option would then emerge where it would pass La Paz.
+The Refined CCNM Design Option would then continue east at grade for 0.30 mile, cross over an existing access road on a 0.06-mile-long viaduct, then transition back to at grade for 0.59 mile where the Refined CCNM Design Option would transition underground for 0.80 mile.
+The Refined CCNM Design Option would then emerge where it would pass La Paz.
 The Refined CCNM Design Option would be 0.53 mile north of La Paz at its closest proximity when it emerges from the tunnel.